luiscoco/AWS_Review_Session1/README.md

 **Compliance & data residency**: Some organizations choose regions for legal/data sovereignty reasons.

-## 2. Amazon CloudFront: Security deliver content with low latency and high transfer speeds
+## 2. Amazon CloudFront

+Security deliver content with low latency and high transfer speeds

 CloudFront is a Content Delivery Network CDN.
 It reduces latency for end users by leveraging the 450+ Points of Presence in the AWS network to deliver content to a global audience.